-The Moderating Effect of IT on Driving Fuel Efficiency
+IT and Eco-driving: The Moderating Effect of App usage on Behavior Changing

 Abstract

 Information technology (IT) is playing an increasingly important role in the Internet of Vehicle.
 While there is a substantial body of literature that examines factors resulting in fuel consumption and greenhouse gas emissions, including driving behavior, few studies have focused on the impacts of IT on fuel efficiency.
 The purpose of this study is to examine whether and how much the use of IT could influence the fuel efficiency and fuel consumption through impacting individual driving behavior.
 Based on Cognitive Dissonance Theory, this study investigates whether a mobile app help improve fuel efficiency by helping individuals to improve their driving behavior and attempts to explore the reasons for the phenomenon.
 (A natural experiment / an Empirical investigation) has been designed to collect personal app usage and driving data from XXX drivers over a one-year period.
 The results of the study will contribute to sustainable development and further enrich the IT application scenario.